RealPsyclops/hierarchical_bookmarks_for_llms/README.md

 # Hierarchical Bookmark Retrieval for LLMs

-A spec for improving context retrieval in long AI conversations.
+A spec and simulation for improving context retrieval in long AI conversations.

 ## The Problem